How to Create A Crescent Floral Moon Wreath in a Few Simple Steps

-Say goodbye to generic seasonal and holiday decor and make your own beautiful pieces with budget-friendly easy DIYs inspired by global style and modern trends.
+Say goodbye to generic seasonal and holiday decor and make your own beautiful pieces with budget-friendly easy DIYs inspired by the global style and modern trends.
 Hello there!
 Welcome to The Global Styler hosted by Casa Watkins Living.

 If you are new to the series, the gals of The Global Series share a themed-globally inspired DIY or decorating tip on the first Monday of each month.